-- 15 PALM includes several features such as cloud microphysics, a plant canopy model and an embedded Lagrangian particle model.
-In connection to the urban application, four other relevant schemes are already implemented; a Cartesian topography scheme that covers solid, impermeable, fixed flow obstacles (e.g. buildings) as well as terrain elevations (mountains, hills), with a constant-flux layer assumed between each surface element and the first grid level adjacent to the respective surface in order to account for friction effects; representation of radiative exchange at the surface with the options to use either a simple clear-sky - 20 radiation parameterization or employing the Rapid Radiation Transfer Model for Global Models (RRTMG, e.g. Clough et al., 2005), which is coupled to PALM and is applied as a single column model for each vertical column in the PALM domain: large-scale forcing with data e.g. from mesoscale models via additional tendency terms, including an option for nudging of the mean profiles: land surface interactions with the atmosphere based on a simplified version of the Tiled European Centre for Medium-Range Weather Forecasts Scheme for Surface Exchanges over Land (TESSEL/HTESSEL, Balsamo et al., 2009) - and its derivative implementation on the DALES model (Heus et al., 2010).
+PALM includes several features such as cloud microphysics, a plant canopy model and an embedded Lagrangian particle model.
+In connection to the urban application, four other relevant schemes are already implemented: a Cartesian topography schemethat, representation of radiative exchange at the surface, large-scale forcing and land-surface interactions with the atmosphere.
+The Cartesian topography scheme covers solid, impermeable, fixed flow obstacles (e.g. buildings) as well as terrain elevations (mountains, hills), with a constant-flux layer assumed between each surface element and the first grid level adjacent to the respective surface in order to account for friction effects.
+The representation of radiative exchange at the surface with the contains options to use either a simple clear-sky radiation parameterization or employing the Rapid Radiation Transfer Model for Global Models (RRTMG, e.g. Clough et al., 2005), which is coupled to PALM and is applied as a single column model for each vertical column in the PALM domain.
+The large-scale forcing option enables forcing with data e.g. from mesoscale models via additional tendency terms, including an option for nudging of the mean profiles; land surface.
+Finally, the implementation of land-surface interactions with the atmosphere is based on a simplified version of the Tiled European Centre for Medium-Range Weather Forecasts Scheme for Surface Exchanges over Land (TESSEL/HTESSEL, Balsamo et al., 2009) and its derivative implementation on the DALES model (Heus et al., 2010).
 PALM's land surface submodel (Maronga and Bosveld, 2017), hereafter referred to as PALM-LSM, further extends the surface parameterizations for impervious surfaces on the ground (pavements, roads) by replacing upper soil layers with a pavement layer attributed with a specific heat capacity and heat conductivity.